Diamond Offshore Drilling: History

 In April 2020, the company filed for bankruptcy in part due to the oil price collapse following the reduction in oil demand during the COVID-19 pandemic.
 The company was criticized for taking CARES Act bailout money - intended for small businesses - and, in bankruptcy court, turning it into executive bonuses.

+In June 2024, offshore drilling contracting company Noble Corporation announced it would acquire Diamond Offshore for $1.6 billion in a cash-and-stock deal.
+The transaction was completed in September.

 Controversies

 Worker asbestos exposure

 In 1989, Diamond's predecessor bought 6 drilling rigs from the predecessor of Kaneb Management.
 Some of Kaneb's employees continued to work for Diamond after the transaction and then sued Diamond for personal injuries they allegedly suffered from asbestos exposure while they worked for Kaneb.
 In a 2013 filing with the SEC, Diamond acknowledged that its equipment had been used for the "manufacture and use of asbestos-containing drilling mud" but sought to be indemnified from liability.

-Diamond Offshore was dubbed as a member of the Misogynist 7 by the Street because the company includes no female on the board of directors.